bttmusercontent/SimpleHtmlWork/docs/router.md

 But we also need a view to display to the visitor.
 So we also need to create a view.
 So we will go to `source/views/` and will create a view with the name **info**.
-Please be aware that the file needs to be a PHP file or else you cannot use the helpers!
+Please be aware that the file needs to be a PHP file or else you cannot use the helpers and the view will not work!
 So we will create a **info.php** file and we will set below code inside that file:

 ```php